Here is a list of woods with details of what they can do for various meats:

 Cherry, Mild and fruity.
 Good with poultry, pork and beef.
 Some List members say the cherry wood is the

-best wood for smoking.
+for smoking.
 Wood from chokecherry trees may produce a bitter flavor.
 Professional Pit Masters often use

 Cherry in conjunction with Hickory.